edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

 Generates a Kong access token as specified by:
 Options:
-	dev:    Generates a Kong access token using local dev built docker image 'make docker', which creates docker images tagged with 'master-dev'
+	dev:    Generates a Kong access token using local dev built docker image 'make docker', which creates docker images tagged with '0.0.0-dev'
 	arm64:  Generates a Kong access token using ARM64 image
 ```
 ```